When you’re trying to fix your credit, having one or more collections can put a huge damper on getting your score on an upward trajectory.

-When collections first show up on your credit report, you can expect your credit scores to drop anywhere from 50 to 100 points depending on how high your credit was to start.
+When collections on your credit report first show up, you can expect your credit scores to drop anywhere from 50 to 100 points depending on how high your credit score was to start.
 The reason is that payment history has the most significant impact on your credit scores.

 In general, the better your credit, the worse the hit will be.
-Over time, the collection account will affect your credit less and less.
-Before your account is sent to collections, you should receive a final notice from the original creditor.
+Over time, the collection account will impact your credit less and less.
+Before your account is sent to a debt collector, you should receive a final notice from the original creditor.

 It’s best to try and make some type of payment arrangement at that time so you don’t end up with such disastrous effects on your credit score.

-It’s still important to be careful before you decide to pay off a collection that it’s still something that you owe.
+It’s still important to be careful before you decide to pay off a collection account if it’s still something that you owe.

-It’s not uncommon for a third party collection agency to buy and sell the same debts multiple times.
-This means you could have multiple collections accounts listed for the same debt, each one lowering your credit score even further.
+It’s not uncommon for a third-party collection agency to buy and sell the same debts multiple times.
+This means you could have multiple collection accounts listed for the same debt, each one lowering your credit score even further.